Deepanjalkumar/Deepanjalkumar/README.md

 Nowdays i am into water, air and other side of internet (Its all dark).

-This account is for my personal projects and involvement with [OPERATION FALCON](https://github.com/operationfalcon).
+This account is for my public facing projects and involvement with [OPERATION FALCON](https://github.com/operationfalcon).

 # Major programming languages that i used are :